NickCrew/blog/content/blog/post2.md

-Title: Post 1
+Title: Post 2
 Date: 2020-08-30
 Category: Blog
 Tags: updates
 Authors: Nick Ferguson
-Summary: Actual first post
+Summary: Actual second post

-# THIS IS PIGGAH BLOG..
-2.0
+# This is only a test
 ***